lyonjs/shortvid.io/docs/rfcs/0001-repository-structure-for-composable-animations-and-videos.md

-# 0001 Repository structure for composable animations and videos
+# [0001] Repository structure for composable animations and videos 📝

-- RFC Number: 0001
+- 🔢 RFC Number: 0001
-- Author: @Slashgear
+- 👤 Author: @Slashgear, @CruuzAzul
-- Status: _PENDING_
+- ⏳ Status: _PENDING_

-## Abstract
+## Abstract 👋🏼

 We started with @CruuzAzul this project a few months ago first to generate the templates of videos of the association LyonJS (first one, then two, then others).